-- steam – the most common method in Italy, where a special covered pan is used to keep the asparagus upright in a small amount of water so the stalks boil at a higher temperature and the tips (being more tender) are steamed.
+- steamed – the most common method in Italy, where a special covered pan is used to keep the asparagus upright in a small amount of water so the stalks boil at a higher temperature and the tips (being more tender) are steamed.

-- grill, roast or BBQ – this is more suitable for thicker stalks as they won’t dry out as easily.
+- grill, roasted or BBQ – this is more suitable for thicker stalks as they won’t dry out as easily.
 Brush the asparagus with olive oil before cooking.
 This will keep them moist and help to caramelise them

 Asparagus goes very well with eggs, cheese, creamy sauces, fish and meats.

-Perfect as a side dish:
+It is perfect as a side dish: